maha304/Classification-Projects/Predicting financial failure of Canadien's companies/Readme.md

 ## 📝 Table of Contents
 1-Project Overview

 2-Dataset Overview

 3-Key Features Explained

 4-Next Steps

 5-Requirements

 6-How to Run the Code

 ## 🧐 Project Overview.

-This project demonstrates the use of a panel dataset to explore financial ratios across multiple companies.
+This project demonstrates using a panel dataset to explore financial ratios across multiple companies.
 It covers everything from data exploration, and feature engineering, to model creation aimed at classifying companies based on their financial ratios.

 ## 📂 Dataset Overview

 Entries: 2,570 records

 Columns: 13 features

 Unique Identifier: The code column represents different companies/entities.

 Target Variable: Classification - a binary indicator (0 or 1) representing distinct categories for the companies  performance category).

 The dataset is rich with financial ratios that help assess the companies' liquidity, profitability, valuation, and efficiency over time.

 ## 🛠️ Key Features Explained